SixPM-Software/dalton/README.md

 ## Features

 * `Atom` class for accessing Atomic Asset Data
-* Pythonic classes for Atomic Assets, Templates, Schemas, Collections, Transfer events, with support of Offers and Accounts coming soon.
+* Pythonic classes for Atomic Assets, Templates, Schemas, Collections, Transfer events, with
 * A growing collection of class methods for working with API data.

+### In development
+* Support of Offers and Accounts.
+* Price history

 Fun fact: This package is named after John Dalton, a pioneer of Atomic Theory.